Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Finish --> Release

 A webhook is not a lease.
-If two workers react to the same webhook, only one can hold the active claim.
+If two agents react to the same webhook, only one can hold the active claim.

 Polling as recovery

-Cloud workers should still poll for eligible sessions.
-Polling recovers work when webhook delivery is delayed, retried, or exhausted, and returns only sessions the worker is allowed to claim.
+Cloud agents should still poll for eligible sessions.
+Polling recovers work when webhook delivery is delayed, retried, or exhausted, and returns only sessions the agent is allowed to claim.

 Claim before running work

 Claim the session before running code, calling a model, or starting an external job.
-The claim is the lock that tells every other eligible worker to leave that session alone.
+The claim is the lock that tells every other eligible agent to leave that session alone.

 Pass leaseSeconds if you need a specific lease duration.
 The default is 900 seconds.
 Include the returned claimId in every activity, metadata update, completion, failure, and release call.

 If the claim fails with a conflict, stop handling that session from this event.
-Another worker may already be running it.
+Another agent may already be running it.

 Heartbeat and activity

-Heartbeat while the worker runs so the platform can show worker status and detect stale execution.
+Heartbeat while the agent runs so the platform can show agent status and detect stale execution.
 Heartbeats do not create work or extend active claims.
 Send a heartbeat every 10 seconds.
-If no heartbeat arrives for 12 seconds, the platform marks the worker stale.
-After 5 minutes, it marks the worker offline and expires active claims.
+If no heartbeat arrives for 12 seconds, the platform marks the agent stale.
+After 5 minutes, it marks the agent offline, expires active claims, and affected sessions become stale.

 Use activities for meaningful user-visible progress, not every heartbeat.
 The activity model lives in Agent Sessions.